stickies-v/kernel-workshop/README.md

 visualize the JSON output from the application you've built.
 See [`frontend`](./frontend/) for more information on running this.

-# About libbitcoinkernel
+# About bitcoinkernel

-The libbitcoinkernel project is a new attempt at extracting Bitcoin Core's consensus engine.
+The bitcoinkernel project is a new attempt at extracting Bitcoin Core's consensus engine.
 The kernel part of the name highlights one of the key functional differences from the deprecated libbitcoinconsensus and in fact, most libraries: it is a stateful